International Non-Proprietary Name (INN): piracetam

 Terms of release from pharmacy

-Store at temperatures of 15–30°C. Keep out of reach of children.
+Store at temperatures no higher than 30°C. Keep out of reach of children.

 5 years.
 Do not use beyond the expiration date.